“Stop the Duopoly!” for fair elections and open debates

 The Alaska laws, with their closed primary system and draconian ballot access requirements, discourage alternate parties.
 Ballot access/viability for alternate parties is also influenced by the closed , publicly-funded primary (encouraging registration as independents) and having to attain more than 3% of the statewide vote in the General Election.
 I will encourage legislation to open our elections to more choices.

 “Taxation is Theft” of the PFD and hard-earned income

 Libertarians oppose any kind of income tax, but I am most disgusted with regressive taxes (the PFD robbery), and progressive taxes (like the federal income tax).
 Dividends belong to the citizens.
-As Lieutenant Governor, I will ensure that the citizens have the chance to vote for or against any broad-based taxes.
-I will also approve voting on Constitutional Amendments to protect the PFD or to approve or disapprove of any new taxes.
+I will work hard so that the citizens have the chance to vote for or against any broad-based taxes.
+I will also approve Constitutional Amendments to protect the PFD or to approve or disapprove of any new taxes.

 Taxing businesses, even the oil businesses, is also the wrong approach to growing the private economy.
 Businesses that rely on our natural resources, as in tourism, film-producing, and mining, should pay flat percentage fees and royalties that will continue into the future.
 We also need to quit taxing small businesses, and need to encourage entrepreneurship by easing regulations.

 In January 2018, I looked at the PFD application for a place to mark how much I voluntarily could give back to the State government.
 I saw lists of charities, but no place to say what percent of the PFD I would donate back.
 People vote with their wallets.
 Restore the full PFD, and let individuals decide what their taxes will be!
 We could put a section on the PFD application to submit additional monies to the State.
 We could call it a “voluntary tax.”

 “No more Nanny State”—End the Welfare State and Consolidate Education Expenses